neo305mofokeng/Unsupervised_Learning_Notebook_NM3/README.md

    We explained interesting points from the analysis as well as insights about our model of choice.

 ## 4) Common Bugs
 Over the cause of the project most of the team had a problem with installing the surprise module; this is coincidentally caused by a clash with an older version of Anaconda.
 This is mainly the case for people that use Anaconda as their default python path.
-To Troubleshoot this, fun the below lines of code
+To Troubleshoot this, fun the below lines of code.

-If anyone is still having a problem running surprise on their local machine; do try one of these two ways:
+Try one of these two ways:

 Run the below lines of code on your anaconda command prompt:

       conda update -n base -c defaults conda #updates conda to latest version as well as updates all the other packages

       conda install -c conda-forge scikit-surprise #for installing surprise